Marni Nixon: Later work

 In the 1998 Disney film Mulan, Nixon was the singing voice of "Grandmother Fa".
 She then returned to the stage, touring the United States as Fraulein Schneider in Cabaret in 1997–1998.
 She eventually sang on more than 50 soundtracks.
 In 1999, she originated the role of Mrs. Wilson in the premiere of Ballymore, an opera by Richard Wargo at Skylight Opera Theatre in Milwaukee, Wisconsin, which was taped for PBS.
 In regional theatre and Off-Broadway, she played Nurse in Romeo and Juliet and appeared in productions of The King and I and The Sound of Music.
 She also continued to teach voice and judge vocal competitions.

 In 2000, after nearly a half century away, she returned to Broadway as Aunt Kate in James Joyce's The Dead.
 In 2001, Nixon replaced Joan Roberts as Heidi Schiller in the Broadway revival of Stephen Sondheim's Follies.
 She played Eunice Miller in 70, Girls, 70 in a 2002 production in Los Angeles.
 In 2003, she was again on Broadway as a replacement in role of Guido's mother in the revival of Nine.
 Her autobiography, I Could Have Sung All Night, was published in 2006.
 She performed in the 2008 North American Tour of Cameron Mackintosh's UK revival of My Fair Lady in the role of Mrs. Higgins.
 She then appeared as Frau Direktor Kirschner in the 2009 Encores! production of the musical Music in the Air at New York City Center.

 Personal life and death

-In 1950, Nixon married the first of her three husbands, Ernest Gold, who composed the theme song to the movie Exodus.
+In 1950, Nixon married the first of her three husbands, Ernest Gold, who composed the musical score for the movie Exodus.
 They had three children, including singer and songwriter Andrew Gold.
 They divorced in 1969.
-She was married to Lajos "Fritz" Fenster from 1971 to 1975, and to woodwind player Albert Block from 1983 to his death in 2015.
+She was married to Lajos "Fritz" Fenster from 1971 to 1975 and to woodwind player Albert Block from 1983 to his death in 2015.

 Nixon survived breast cancer in 1985 and 2000 but died from the disease on July 24, 2016, in New York, aged 86.